-The warmest temperature ever recorded was 113°F (45°C) and the lowest was –39°F (–39°C).
-Ohio USDA hardiness zones ranges from 5b to 6b.
+The highest temperature ever recorded in Ohio reached 113°F (45°C), while the lowest plummeted to –39°F (–39°C).
+Ohio’s USDA hardiness zones range from 5b to 6b.

 Growing Palm Trees in Ohio